Multi-Agency Data Integration Project (MADIP) Case studies

-The linked data provided a robust evidence base for policy and ensured the privacy and confidentiality of Australians' personal information at all times.
+MADIP includes integrated data on healthcare, education, government payments, personal income tax and population demographics to create a comprehensive picture of Australia over time.
+The linked data provides a robust evidence base for research whilst ensuring the privacy and confidentiality of Australians' personal information at all times.

 Government policy objective: To improve the wellbeing of older Australians while reducing expenditure on Age Pension welfare payments.
 Linking 2011 Census data with Medicare and payments data shows that educational attainment affects labour force participation and the retirement experience of older Australians.
 These findings can help guide education and industry policies to improve the wellbeing of older Australians in the workforce and in retirement.